This tutorial applies to both Construct 2 and Construct 3. Any differences between the two will be noted.

 Setting up Construct's Xbox Live plugin

-Add the Xbox Live plugin to your Construct project if you haven't already.
+Add the Xbox Live plugin to your project in Construct 2 or Construct 3 if you haven't already.
 Note this tutorial is aimed at Construct 2 r245+, and Construct 3 r41+, so make sure you're using the right versions.

 When you add the plugin or select it in the Project Bar, you'll see Xbox Live related properties in the Properties Bar.
 These need to be filled out with: